 - Everyone (with only a few exceptions) at Yale, including students, should be receiving all of their mail through their post office box.

 - Advise departing faculty and staff that mail will be forwarded for only a short period of time, say 3 months.
-Use the Junk Mail Program for mail that you want to stop receiving or for people that are no longer at your address.

 - Sort all large campus mailings: Central area is sorted by building, Medical and Science areas by department.

 - Use only official Yale Interoffice Envelopes for campus mail.
 These cost less when purchased through the Central Stockroom and require the correct information.
 Click here for the Stock list and ordering instructions.

 - Print up labels with the correct address info on them (run oﬀ extra sheets on a copy machine).
 When mail arrives for that department or individual, just apply a label over the address portion of the original address leaving the department or individual’s name showing, and put it back in campus mail.

 - Advise the departments that you will be unable to continue forwarding mail for them.
 Tell them either mail will be returned to sender now or at some point in the near future, say 3 months.
 That way, they will have an opportunity to advise everyone sending them items of their correct post oﬃce box number.